walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

 ```

-Misc counters (misc_counters.yml)
+Misc counters (misc.yml)
 ----------------------------------------------------------

+all misc counters

+- water
+- beverages
-- All misc expenses that are no food
+- misc expenses that are no food

-Nutrient files (nutrients.yml and nutrient_groups.yml)
+Nutrient files (substances.yml and groups.yml)
 ----------------------------------------------------------

 (advanced feature)